 The 'Six Irishmen,' mentioned by Sir Robert Neil of MI5 (with politician Alec Nevin) to Kerrigan is in reference to the 'Birmingham Six.'
 In 1974 the pub Tavern In The Town and Mulberry Bush, in Birmingham England, was bombed killing 21 injuring 182.
 The police picked up the nearest six Irishmen and subjected them to 'in-depth interrogation' to obtain false confessions.
 Patrick Hill, Gerard Hunter, Richard McIlkenny, William Power, John Walker and Hugh Callaghan all served 16 horrific years in jail until the convictions were overturned in 1991.
 Hugh Callaghan details his ordeal in the book, *Cruel Fate,* co-authored with Sally Mulready in 1994-1995.
 The movie 'In The Name Of The Father,' was based on the Guildford Four, who were similarly jailed using false confessions, along with members of their extended family living in London (that's how the Brits induced Gerry Conlon, Daniel Day Lewis' character, to confess, by throwing his father, aunts, uncles, and cousins in jail, too).
 Members of the Guildford Four ordeal were released in 1989 and 1991, where illegal police tactics and hidden evidence were brought to light.
 The appeals trials of the Guildford Four paved the way for the release of the Birmingham Six, who were in jail longer and their pleas for appeals were ignored and never heard until after the Guildford Four/Conlon Family convictions were finally thrown out.
 All of the innocent Birmingham Six and Guildford Four were still in jail at the time this movie was released.
 See more

-Performed by Ron Kavana
+Written and performed by Ron Kavana

 and Terry Woods

-Published by Skin Music See more
+Published by Stiff Music See more